What is capreomycin?

 How is capreomycin used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the use of capreomycin to treat active TB disease in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children include recommendations on the use of capreomycin to treat active TB disease in people with HIV.

-What should I tell my health care provider before taking capreomycin?
+What should I tell my health care provider before using capreomycin?

-Before taking capreomycin, tell your health care provider:
+Before using capreomycin, tell your health care provider:

 - If you are allergic to capreomycin or any other medicines.